Alba Flores: Early life

 Rosario Flores, and cousin of actress Elena Furiase.

 Her paternal grandfather, Antonio González referred to as "El Pescaílla" was also a Spanish singer and guitarist, and is considered to be one of the fathers of Catalan Rumba.
 She is Romani.
+Her father composed a song dedicated for her entitled "Alba".
+She was nine years old when her father died.

-Alba studied dramatic interpretation from the age of thirteen, with secondary training in piano performance.
-In her brief career onstage, she performed in a number of roles, most notably in Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005), and the Romani version of A Midsummer Night's Dream (2007).
+Flores studied dramatic interpretation from the age of 13, with secondary training in piano performance.
+Her early roles on stage included Luna de miel en Hiroshima (Honeymoon in Hiroshima) (2005) and the Romani version of A Midsummer Night's Dream (2007).

 Career

 2005–2014: Career beginnings

-In 2005, Alba made her cinematic debut with Chus Gutiérrez's, El calentito, with Verónica Sánchez, Ruth Díaz, Macarena Gómez, Estíbaliz Gabilondo, and Lluvia Rojo among other performers.

-In television, she first participated in an episode of the series the El comisario in 2006.
+In 2005, Alba made her film debut in Chus Gutiérrez's, El calentito, alongside Verónica Sánchez, Ruth Díaz, Macarena Gómez, Estíbaliz Gabilondo, and Lluvia Rojo.
+Her television debut was in an episode of the series the El comisario in 2006.
 In 2008, she landed a role in the Antenna 3 television series The Ulysses Syndrome.
-The same year she performed in the musical theater production of Enamorados anónimos (Love Anonymous: The Copla Musical in Broadway) helmed by dance choreographer Blanca Li and music composer Javier Limón.
+That year, she performed in the musical theater production of Enamorados anónimos (Love Anonymous: The Copla Musical in Broadway) helmed by dance choreographer Blanca Li and music composer Javier Limón.

-In 2009, she recorded her father's song, "No Puedo Enamorarme de Ti (I cannot fall in love with you)", for the soundtrack of a movie by Roberto Santiago's, Al final del camino, starring Malena Alterio and Fernando Tejero as the protagonists.
+In 2009, she recorded her father's song, "No Puedo Enamorarme de Ti (I cannot fall in love with you)", for the soundtrack of a movie by Roberto Santiago's, Al final del camino, starring Malena Alterio and Fernando Tejero.

 She trained at the Corazza Acting Studio by the renowned acting coach Juan Carlos Corazza.
-She's one of the generation of actors of the studio, a list that includes Javier Bardem, an Oscar Awards winning actor.
 She participated in the studio's 2011 theater play, Comedia Y Sueno (Comedia and Dream, the most beautiful lie).

-2013–2014: Television roles

-Beginning in 2013, she was cast in a main role as the protagonist's Moroccan servant, Jamila, in the Antena 3 series El tiempo entre costuras (The Time in Between), set in Spain and the Northern Protectorates in Morocco, following the Spanish Civil War.
-She then played an Indian woman in the movie made for TV based on the life of Spanish Missionary Vicente Ferrer.
+Beginning in 2013, she was cast as the protagonist's Moroccan servant, Jamila, in the Antena 3 series El tiempo entre costuras (The Time in Between), set in Spain and the Northern Protectorates in Morocco, following the Spanish Civil War.
+She then played an Indian woman in Vincente Ferrer, a television film based on the life of Spanish Missionary Vicente Ferrer.
 Filming took place in Anantapur, India.
 This was followed by an appearance in the TVE series Cuéntame as an important witness in a plot involving corrupt police.